Ellen Lloyd – AncientPages.com - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, to mention a few.

 Who was the ancient Kallerup deity?
 Credit: Kirstine Krath Nielsen / Museum Thy

-The double-headed figurine discovered in Kallerup has a goat's beard and may somehow be related to the worship of an unknown animal god perhaps.
-This is naturally all speculation but there are some interesting similarities worthy of further consideration.
+The double-headed figurine discovered in Kallerup has a goat's beard and may somehow be related to the worship of an unknown animal god.
+This is naturally all speculation, but there are some interesting similarities worthy of further consideration.

-Furthermore, the depictions of symbols such as the spiral and serpents found on the ancient staff also lend credibility to the theory this was a ceremonial ancient object.
-Both the spiral and serpent played a very important role in the lives of ancient people and reflected peoples’ most sacred beliefs, their relation to the Universe, worshipped gods, connection to family, animals, and nature.
+Furthermore, the depictions of symbols such as the spiral and serpents found on the ancient staff also lend credibility to the theory this was an ancient ceremonial object.
+The spiral and serpent played a very important role in the lives of ancient people and reflected peoples' most sacred beliefs, their relation to the Universe, worshipped gods, connection to family, animals, and nature.